 Most electric car owners charge up at home most of the time, using a domestic wallbox EV charger.
 That’s because it’s more cost-effective and reliable than the UK’s patchy public charging infrastructure, and because most people don’t drive far enough in a typical day for their car to need recharging when they’re out and about.

-Charging at home may be cheaper than using public chargers but, at a time when energy prices are still rising sharply, the costs can quickly mount up.
+Charging at home may be cheaper than using public chargers but, even as energy prices come down, the costs can quickly mount up.
 Switching to an energy tariff specifically designed for EV owners can reduce costs further.

 They’re not dissimilar to Economy 7 tariffs, in that you’re charged a significantly reduced price per kilowatt hour of electricity used during off-peak hours.
 Indeed, the costs are so low that, if you recharge entirely at home, you may only spend £200 or so a year on electricity for your EV.